susannawinkelbauer/StraitFlux/README.md

 # Requiremnets and Installation
 StraitFlux is written in Python and requires python >=3.10.
 It was tested on Python 3.10.13 and 3.11.6.

-The following package have to be installed:<br>
+The following packages have to be installed:<br>
 `xarray`<br>
 `netcdf4`<br>
 `xesmf`<br>